 Midway Fire District Firefighters' Pension Trust Fund (Plan) is a single-employer defined benefit pension plan for the sole benefit of the firefighters of the District.
 The Plan was established in 1998 and is administered by a Board of Trustees.
 The Board consists of five Trustees, two of whom are appointed by the Fire District Commission; two of whom are full-time Firefighters (members of the Plan) elected by a majority vote of the members of the Plan; and a fifth Trustee chosen by a majority of the first four Trustees.
 Participation is mandatory for all firefighters.
-Through September 30, 2017, the Plan operated under the provisions of Chapter 175, Florida Statutes, as a "Chapter 175 Plan" with administrative oversight provided by the Florida League of Cities.
+Through September 30, 2017, the Plan operated under the provisions of Chapter 175, Florida Statutes, as a "Chapter Plan" with administrative oversight provided by the Florida League of Cities.
 Chapter 175 establishes minimum benefits and minimum standards for the operation and funding of the Plan.
-The financial activity of the Plan is reported as a Pension Trust Fund in the District's fiduciary fund financial statements.
-The Plan's assets may be used only for the payment of benefits to members.
-The Plan does not issue a stand-alone audited financial report.

-Effective October 1, 2017, the Plan changed to a Chapter 175 "Local Law" plan and the District has modified benefit terms and assumptions.
-These changes impacted the actuarial assumptions described below.
-Significant changes noted are the increase in the benefit accrual rate from 3% to 4% per year of service earned after October 1, 2017 and the member contribution rate was increased from 5% to 10%.
+Per Midway Fire District Resolution 17-03, the Plan was amended to provide benefit enhancements which impacted the actuarially determined cost of the Plan.
+Significant changes noted are the increase in the benefit accrual rate from 3% to 4% for all years of credited service on or after October 1, 2017 and the member contribution rate was increased from 5% of compensation to 10% of compensation.